junobuild/docs/docs/miscellaneous/wallet.md

 ![A screenshot of the wallet "Receive" modal with an arrow pointing to the Wallet ID option](../img/wallet/wallet-receive-wallet-id.png)

-Either copy your **Account identifier** or use the provided QR code.
+Either copy your account identifier or use the provided QR code.
 This is the address you should use to transfer ICP within the ecosystem.

 ![A screenshot of the Wallet ID and QR code](../img/wallet/wallet-receive-wallet-id-qrcode.png)